kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 ## Usage

 After installing the plugin, configure the the settings of the plugin then initiate the first sync manually.
-Thereafter, the plugin can be configured to sync automatically or manually
+Thereafter, the plugin can be configured to sync automatically or manually.

 Use `Raindrop Highlights: Sync Highlights` command to trigger manual sync.